-Field Description Option Encapsulation Select the CISCO PPP only when this remote node is a Cisco machine; otherwise, select the Standard PPP.
-Standard PPP CISCO PPP Compression Turn on/off Stac Compression.
-The default for this field is No .
-Yes/No (Default = No)
+Field Description Option Encapsulation Select the CISCO PPP only when this remote node is a Cisco machine; otherwise, select the Standard Standard PPP PPP.
+CISCO PPP Compression Turn on/off Stac 4 Compression.
+The default for this Yes/No tield is No .
+(Default = No) Once you have completed filling in Menu 11.2 - Remote Node PPP Options, press [ENTER] at the message [Press ENTER to Confirm] to save your configuration, or press [Esc] at any time to cancel.